Interpolation Hilbert spaces between Sobolev spaces: H ormander spaces and the main results

-Let $RO$ be the class of all Borel measurable functions $\varphi:\nobreak[1,\infty)\rightarrow(0,\infty)$ for which there exist numbers $a>1$ and $c\geq1$ such that
+Let $\mathrm{OR}$ be the class of all Borel measurable functions $\varphi:\nobreak[1,\infty)\rightarrow(0,\infty)$ for which there exist numbers $a>1$ and $c\geq1$ such that

-$a$ and $c$ depending on $\varphi$.
-Such functions are said to be $RO$-varying (or $O$-regularly varying) at $+\infty$.
-This function class was introduced by V.~G.~Avakumovi\'c in 1936 and has been sufficiently investigated \cite{Seneta76, BinghamGoldieTeugels89}.
-We recall some its known properties.
+with $a$ and $c$ depending on $\varphi$.
+Such functions are said to be OR-varying at $+\infty$.
+This function class was introduced by V.~G.~Avakumovi\'c in 1936 and has been comprehensively investigated \cite{BinghamGoldieTeugels89,Seneta76}.
+We recall some of its known properties (see, e.g., \cite[Sec.~A.1]{Seneta76}).